ved27/MLIP-PROJECT/README.md

 - layers/ -
   - functions/ -
     - init.py - import all files in pwd
-    - detection.py - contains instances:
+    - detection.py - contains :
       - class Detect - decode location predictions of bboxes and apply NMS based on confidence values and threshold; restrict to tok_k output predictions to reduce noise in results quality (not actual image noise)
         - function forward - forward propagation to update layers given input location prediction, confidence and prior data from their respective layers
-    - prior_box.py - contains instances:
+    - prior_box.py - contains :
       - class PriorBox - collate and store priorbox coordinates in center-offset form and tie it to each source feature map
         - function init - allocate memory and initialize
         - forward - forward propagation through priorbox layers
   - modules/ -
     - init.py - import all files in pwd
     - l2norm.py
-      - class L2Norm - calculate L2 norm and normalize
+      - class L2Norm -  L2 norm and normalize
         - function init - allocate memory and initialize
         - forward - compute the norm and return
-    - multibox_loss.py - contains instances:
+    - multibox_loss.py - contains :
       - class MultiBoxLoss - compute targets for confidence and localization and apply HNM; using a loss function that is weighted between the cross entropy loss and a smooth L1 loss (weights were found during cross validation)
         - function init - allocate memory and initialize
         - function forward - forward propagate through multibox layers, given tuple of location and confidence predictions, prior box values and ground truth boxes and labels in tensor format
   - init.py - import all files in pwd
-  - box_utils.py - contains instances:
+  - box_utils.py - contains :
     - function point_form - convert prior box values from center-size format for easy comparison to point form ground truth data
     - function center_size - convert prior box values to center-size format for easy comparison to center-size ground truth data
     - function intersect - compute area of intersection between two given boxes